-Two related points: 1) Ruiz Lopez's name is variously given as Hipolito Ruiz, Ruiz Lopez, and Hipolito Ruiz Lopez.
-Today all botanical names credited to him and Pavon are written as "Ruiz and Pavon".)
+Two related points: 1) Ruiz Lopez's name is variously given as Hipolito Ruiz, Ruiz Lopez, or Hipolito Ruiz Lopez.
+Today all botanical names credited to him and Pavon are written as "Ruiz and Pavon".

 2) A note on the pronunciation of Gilia: It is generally accepted that when a person's name is used as part of a botanical name, that name should be pronounced as the person would have pronounced it.
 Gilii's name should be pronounced with an Italian soft "g", as in "gee whiz": gee lee ee, with the accent on the second syllable.
 The genus name Gilia would then be pronounced: "Gee lee ee-ah" with the accent on the "lee".
 Most of us won't pronounce the genus name this way so let's settle on "Gee lee ah" or "Gee lee uh" with the accent on the first syllable.

 Several of the many beautiful Gilias that grow in the Four Corners area are shown on this web site.
-A number of former Gilia species are now in the Aliciella genus.
+A number of former Gilia species are now in the Aliciella and Ipomopsis genera.
 Gilia spp

 Goodyer, John, (1592-1664): Managed a British estate and botanized continually in his work and travels.
 Grew and described numerous plants sent to him and discovered and described many new British plants.
 Goodyer was so widely known and respected in his time that during the 1640's English Civil War troops were ordered "... on all occasions to defend and protect John Goodyer, his house, servants, family, goods, chattels and estates of all sorts from all damages, disturbances and oppressions whatever".